jprivillaso/jprivillaso/README.md

   <img alt="website" width="50" height="50" src="https://raw.githubusercontent.com/jprivillaso/jprivillaso/master/images/social_so.png"/>
 </a>

+Feel free to reach out through any of these social media platforms!

 ## 💻 Recent Work and Tech Stack

 In recent years, my work has been focused on Serverless Architecture, Microservices, and fine-tuning applications to scale.